-In order to convert U.S. dollars into the currency needed to buy a foreign security, or to convert foreign currency received from the sale of a foreign security into U.S. dollars, the Fund may enter into spot currency trades.
+In order to convert U.S. dollars into the currency needed to buy a foreign security, or to convert foreign currency received from the sale of a foreign security into U.S. dollars, or to decrease or eliminate the Fund's exposure to foreign currencies in which a portfolio security is denominated, the Fund may enter into spot currency trades.
 In a spot trade, the Fund agrees to exchange one currency for another at the current exchange rate.
 The Fund may also enter into derivative contracts in which a foreign currency is an underlying asset.
 The exchange rate for currency derivative contracts may be higher or lower than the spot exchange rate.
 Use of these derivative contracts may increase or decrease the Fund's exposure to currency risks.
-The Fund may use both spot trades and currency derivatives to increase or decrease its exposure to foreign interest rate and/or currency markets.

-Loan Instruments (A Fixed-Income Security)
+Loan Instruments (A Type of Fixed-Income Security)

-The Fund may invest in loan (and loan-related) instruments, which are interests in amounts owed by a corporate, governmental or other borrower to lenders or groups of lenders known as lending syndicates (loans and loan participations).
+The Fund may invest in loan (and loan-related) instruments, which are interests in amounts owed by a corporate, governmental or other borrower to lenders or groups of lenders known as lending syndicates ("loans" and "loan participations").
 Such instruments may include loans made in connection with trade financing transactions.

 Investments in certain loans have additional risks that result from the use of agents and other interposed financial institutions.
 Such loans are structured and administered by a financial institution (e.g., a commercial bank) that acts as the agent of the lending syndicate.
 The agent bank, which may or may not also be a lender, typically administers and enforces the loan on behalf of the lenders in the lending syndicate.
 In addition, an institution, typically but not always the agent bank, holds the collateral, if any, on behalf of the lenders.
 A financial institution's employment as an agent bank might be terminated for a number of reasons, for example, in the event that it fails to observe a requisite standard of care or becomes insolvent.
 A successor agent bank would generally be appointed to replace the terminated agent bank, and assets held by the agent bank under the loan agreement likely would remain available to holders of such indebtedness.
-However, if assets held by the agent bank for the benefit of a the Fund were determined to be subject to the claims of the agent bank's general creditors, the Fund might incur certain costs and delays in realizing payment on a loan or loan participation and could suffer a loss of principal and/or interest.
+However, if assets held by the agent bank for the benefit of the Fund were determined to be subject to the claims of the agent bank's general creditors, the Fund might incur certain costs and delays in realizing payment on a loan or loan participation and could suffer a loss of principal and/or interest.
 In situations involving other interposed financial institutions (e.g., an insurance company or government agency) similar risks may arise.